Simon-Holloway/Python-For-Everyone-Solutions/README.md

-# Just keeping track of what I've done as I work through the course.
-Chapters are split up into folders and all the chapters exercises are contained within.
+Here are all the PY4E exercise problem solutions
+They are all self contained in their own respective chapter folders however due to an upload error chapter 16 is also uploaded where the folders are.